 Capitalizing on a hot market, we sold our suburban Bay Area house and all our stuff in the spring of 2015.
 I was in charge of all the planning while Diane continued to work right up until we left.
 Moving to Malaysia proved to be easier than we thought and we landed a two-year lease in a condo overlooking the sea less than two weeks after arriving.
 We learned almost everything we knew about Penang on a forum devoted solely to the MM2H Visa, social media and one meeting with our new landlord.
 Living on a $40,000 USD budget for two years, we used Penang as a base and visited Thailand (twice), Australia, Myanamar, Bali and Cambodia as well as returning to Canada for the a long (and cold) four week Christmas break.

-After more than two years, we never regret leaving a nation ignorant enough to elect a a pathological immature lying lunatic and will never step foot in a nation taken over by racists and bleeding with intolerance.
-Financially speaking, we’ll never know if it was the right decision until later in life.
+After more than two years, we never regret leaving a nation ignorant enough to elect a racist, vile, ignorant piece of shit as president and will never step foot in a nation run by racists and bleeding with intolerance.
+Financially speaking, there’s no guarantees but so far, we’re ahead of the game.
 And on terms of what we lost, one of the things we miss most is hockey.
 We’re half Canadian and there’s no such thing as ice in the tropics.
 It’s HOT.
 But blogging beats complaining about work every Monday morning.
-And thanks to modern technology, we avoid paying for cable, download all our favorite shows and stream all the live hockey we want from 11 time zones over breakfast.
+And thanks to modern technology, we avoid paying for cable, download all our favorite shows and stream all the live hockey we want from 12 time zones over breakfast.
 Cheers.